 By Rick Steves and Gene Openshaw

 With affordable flights from the US, minimal culture shock, almost no language barrier, and a well-organized tourist trade, Belgium is a good place to start a European trip.
-Depending on the length of your trip, and taking geographic proximity into account, here are my recommended priorities for a great week in Belgium:
+Depending on the length of your trip, and taking geographic proximity into account, here are our recommended priorities for a great week in Belgium:

 - 2 days: Bruges